BALA22-cyber/DSEintro/README.md

 - Autonomous Robotics
 - Deep learning

+---
+This repo is part of the DSE511 introduction assignment.
+---
-# Notes for running the code.
+# Notes for running the code:
-Run main.py
+1. Run main.py

-press enter on terminal.
-Code gets executed, and takes me through some of my professional journey with some quirky fun facts
+2. press enter on terminal.
+Code executes and takes you through some of my professional journey with quirky fun facts